Rugged Maniac: 2016: Partnerships with Men's Health, American Cancer Society, and NASCAR

 In May 2016, American Cancer Society announced an official charity partnership with Rugged Maniac.
 As an extension of traditional walk or run for cancer events, American Cancer Society and Rugged Maniac have created a fundraising platform in which participants can raise funds exclusively for the society.

 In June 2016, Rodale, Inc., the publisher of Men's Health and Women's Health (magazine) announced its partnership with Rugged Races LLC.
 Specifically, Men's Health magazine would be working to bring in advertising partners for Rugged Maniac, in the form of branded obstacles, such as the 12-foot-tall warped wall.
-Men's Health had a previous partnership with Urbanathlon, but cited their motivation to work with a "bigger and better" brand in running events for their new partnership with Rugged Maniac.
+Men's Health had a previous partnership with Urbanathlon but cited their motivation to work with a "bigger and better" brand in running events for their new partnership with Rugged Maniac.

 In July 2016, Rugged Maniac was the title sponsor for Joe Gibbs Racing in the NASCAR XFINITY series at Daytona International Speedway.
 David Ragan was the driver of the #18 Rugged Maniac Toyota Camry, in place of Matt Tifft, who had been scheduled for brain surgery.

-2016: Hurricane Matthew hits North Carolina event

-In October 2016, Hurricane Matthew threatened to close down a Rugged Maniac event in North Carolina.
-Originally scheduled for October 8, 2016, race directors decided to move the event date from Saturday to Sunday instead of cancelling the event.
-In an official statement from the company to participants, they stated "This is Rugged Maniac, not a tea party at the retirement home."